VaselineAM/CanYouSeeTheISSAboveYou/README.md

 http://open-notify.org/Open-Notify-API/ISS-Location-Now/

 Note - The code runs every 20 seconds.
-You can change the duration of interval by changing the number of seconds in line 40.
+You can change the duration of interval by changing the number of seconds in the last line containing "time.sleep(TIME_IN_SECONDS)"